jeremyschulman/netcfgbu/netbox/README.md

 #### Configuration File

-Ensure your `netcfgbu.toml` file includes an `[ineventory]` definition to execute the script to generate the inventory.csv file.
+Ensure your `netcfgbu.toml` file includes an `[inventory]` definition to execute the script to generate the inventory.csv file.

-The following example has the script located in /usr/local/bin, will exclude any device that has a tag "no-backup", and will saave the contents to the file "inventory.csv"
+The following example has the script located in /usr/local/bin, will exclude any device that has a tag "no-backup", and will save the contents to the file "inventory.csv"

 Example: